hai-vr/hvr-ik/README.md

 - **HIKObjective** contains the parameters of the solver (effectors, options, etc.).
   - You can learn how to fill this by looking at the implementation of *HIK Effectors* `CreateTarget` function, and *HIK Full Tiger*'s `PerformRegularSolve` function.
 - **HIKSolver** is the solver you need to instantiate using all the aforementioned classes.

+As a proof of concept, there is [a branch capable of running on Godot Engine .NET](https://github.com/hai-vr/hvr-ik/pull/6).

 ## Solver considerations